'Active club' hate groups are growing in the U.S. — and making themselves seen

 The neo-Nazi question

 Active clubs are not the first instance where a decentralized model of crews for young men committed to becoming "white warriors" has been exported from Europe to the U.S. Almost four decades ago, the same happened with the neo-Nazi skinhead scene.
-In fact, Colborne said in some places, like Canada, active clubs have been established by former Hammerskin members.
+In fact, Colborne said in some places, like Canada, active clubs have been established by former members of the white supremacist group Hammerskins.

 "They are trying to cloak the very same neo-Nazi ideas that their [neo-Nazi skinhead] forbearers had with their jackboots and swastika t-shirts, you know, 10, 20, 30 years ago."